 Average time to complete: 1 hour

 Module Description: In this module we will cover some of the basic concepts in statistics applied to measurements and derived quantities.

 Prerequisites: Students taking this module should have a working knowledge of basic algebra and calculus.
-They should have completed the Nuclear and Atomic Physics, Basic Radiation Detection, and Safeguards Terminology modules.

 Learning Objectives: Students completing this module should be able to: Characterize a measured dataset using a mean and a standard deviation; Explain how probability distributions relate to measured datasets and how they can be used to estimate the likelihood that a measurement will fall within a certain interval of a mean value; Describe the difference between systematic and random uncertainties and how this relates to accuracy and precision; and Use propagation of variance to estimate the uncertainties to derived quantities.

 Note: To enroll in the courses, you must use either Chrome or Safari.
 The enrollment form does not work in Edge, Internet Explorer, or Firefox.